 California Overtime Law

 Under California law, non-exempt employees are entitled to receive 1.5 times their regular rate of pay for work in excess of 8 hours in a day or 40 hours in a workweek.
 After 12 hours worked in any given day, and after the first 8 hours on the 7th consecutive day of a workweek, employees are entitled to receive double their regular rate of pay.

 California overtime law differs from federal law in that overtime is due in California for work over 8 hours in a day and work over 40 hours in a week.
-Federal law, on the other hand, provides overtime pay only for work in excess of 40 hours in a week.
+On the other hand, federal law provides overtime pay only for work in excess of 40 hours in a week.

-There are a number of exemptions to overtime law.
+There are several exemptions to overtime law.
 One common problem is that some employers improperly classify employees as exempt who do not actually belong in an exempt category.
 Employees who are misclassified are still legally entitled to receive overtime pay and can recover that unpaid money from their employer.

 Exemptions from Overtime Laws

 California law presumes that employees are not exempt from overtime.
 Yet employers often claim that an employee fits into one of the exempt categories when they do not actually meet the strict criteria for those exemptions.
 Commonly used exemptions include: